Bleeding Heart Tetra - Hyphessobrycon erythrostigma - Small

 Bleeding Heart Tetras are named for the distinctive heart-shaped red spot on their sides.
 Their bodies are whitish with an iridescent sheen and the dorsal fin, especially in mature fish, is black with a white tip.
 The upper halves of the eyes are red and they may have some red into the fins or along the lateral line by the tail.

 Many tropical community aquariums are populated with tetras, rasboras and other similar schooling fish.
-Though these fish are rather small, pleasant temperaments, schooling behaviors they exhibit and a vast variety of colors and shapes make them popular in the hobby.
-They can grow anywhere from a few centimeters to a few inches, and can add movement to any freshwater fish tank.
-Most of these fish fairly easy to care for and have similar water chemistry and care requirements.
+Though these fish are rather small, their pleasant temperaments, the schooling behaviors they exhibit and a vast variety of colors and shapes make them popular in the hobby.
+They can grow anywhere from a few centimeters to a few inches, and can add movement to a freshwater fish tank.
+Most of these fish are fairly easy to care for and have similar water chemistry and care requirements.

 Tetras are probably the the largest group of fish offered for community aquariums.
 They can be distinguished from other schooling community fish by the small adipose fin present between the dorsal fin and the tail.
-Tetras include small species such as the vibrant neon and cardinal tetras to much larger and more robust species like Buenos Aires Tetras and Congo Tetras.
+Tetras include small species that may stay under one inch in length and are suitable for community aquariums to much larger and more robust species that can grow up to several inches and need more aggressive tankmates.

 |Common Name||Bleeding Heart Tetra - Small|